trduong/iOS_Template/README.md

 17. Download the latest [Facebook iOS SDK](http://developers.facebook.com/ios) and install it according to the instructions.
 18. Follow the [instructions](https://developers.facebook.com/docs/getting-started/facebook-sdk-for-ios/3.1/) to add the Facebook SDK to your Project.
-19. Follow the [instructions](https://github.com/AFNetworking/AFNetworking/wiki/Getting-Started-with-AFNetworking) to download and install the AFNetworking library.
+19. If you're planning on using the "Basic With Server" template, follow the [instructions](https://github.com/AFNetworking/AFNetworking/wiki/Getting-Started-with-AFNetworking) to download and install the AFNetworking library.
 20. Compile and run your application in the iOS 6.0 Simulator.

 That's it!